2025-26 Edition

 BME 180A.
 Biomedical Engineering Design.
 3 Units.

 Design strategies, techniques, tools, and protocols commonly encountered in biomedical engineering; industrial design experience in group projects; ethics, economic analysis, and FDA product approval.
-Materials fee.
+Materials Fee

-Prerequisite: (BME 60B or MAE 10 or EECS 10) and (BME 60C or MAE 52 or EECS 31L) and (BME 140 or MAE 106 or EECS 170B).
+Prerequisite: (BME 60B or ENGRMAE 10 or EECS 10) and (BME 60C or ENGRMAE 52 or EECS 31L) and (BME 140 or ENGRMAE 106 or EECS 170B) and BME 179.
 BME 180A, BME 180B, and BME 180C must be taken in the same academic year.

-Grading Option: In progress only.
+Grading Option: In Progress

-Restriction: Seniors only.
-Biomedical Engineering Majors only.
+Restrictions: Seniors and Biomedical Engineering majors only.

 BME 180B.
 Biomedical Engineering Design.
 3 Units.

 Design strategies, techniques, tools, and protocols commonly encountered in biomedical engineering; industrial design experience in group projects; ethics, economic analysis, and FDA product approval.
-Materials fee.
+Materials Fee

 Prerequisite: BME 180A.
 BME 180A, BME 180B, and BME 180C must be taken in the same academic year.

-Grading Option: In progress only.
+Grading Option: In Progress

-Restriction: Seniors only.
-Biomedical Engineering Majors only.
+Restrictions: Seniors and Biomedical Engineering majors only.

 BME 180C.
 Biomedical Engineering Design.
 3 Units.

 Design strategies, techniques, tools, and protocols commonly encountered in biomedical engineering; industrial design experience in group projects; ethics, economic analysis, and FDA product approval.
-Materials fee.
+Materials Fee

 Prerequisite: BME 180B.
 BME 180A, BME 180B, and BME 180C must be taken in the same academic year.

-Restriction: Seniors only.
-Biomedical Engineering Majors only.
+Restrictions: Seniors and Biomedical Engineering majors only.

 BME 195.
 Special Topics in Biomedical Engineering.
 1-4 Units.